istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

     >}}

 Since a different team or organization operates each mesh, service naming is rarely distinct.
-For example, the `mysvc` in the `foo` namespace of `cluster-1` and the `mysvc` service in the `foo` namespace of `cluster-2` do not refer to the same service.
+For example, a `Service C` in the `foo` namespace of cluster `Team-1` and the `Service C` service in the `foo` namespace of cluster `Team-2` will not refer to the same service.
 The most common example is the scenario in Kubernetes where many teams deploy their workloads to the `default` namespace.

-When each team has their own mesh, cross-mesh communication follows the concepts described in the [multiple meshes](#multiple-meshes) model.
+When each team has its own mesh, cross-mesh communication follows the concepts described in the [multiple meshes](#multiple-meshes) model.